 The transformation your body goes through during pregnancy is a fantastic process; some even consider it a miracle.
 Some of the significant changes are usually visible like weight gain and expanding belly.
 While others are well known to everyone like enlarged uterus, morning sickness, and backaches.
 Those are generally just the tip of the iceberg; the production of hormones such as estrogen and progesterone can influence you in a very different way.
 The increase in hormones can affect your emotions and your ability to control them.
 It would be best if you understood the changes in your body do not end after delivery.
-You might also experience the following changes after:
+You might also experience the following changes after having kids:

 It would be best if you were prepared to start changing your bra size because after giving birth, the size of your breast changes.
 This is because your body reduces the production of estrogen and progesterone.
 It then starts to produce a hormone called prolactin, which aids in the production of breast milk.
 This can double the size of your breasts and make them even larger than when you were pregnant.
 Your breasts also become hard and sore.
 The soreness will alleviate with time as you nurse your baby.